demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 More information regarding [Trust Relationships can be found here.](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html)

 ### How XSOAR uses STS to Authenticate
-The following describes the EC2 instance metadata use case.

 Your XSOAR Instance assumes a role using the following process flow: